stock2shop/connector/readme.md

 - Add your custom libraries through composer.
 - Please check if the library has not already been added to the composer.json file.
 - Do not update the versions of libraries included in this repository.
-- We have included Guzzle for HTTP requests which is locked at version 6.2.3.
+- We have included [Guzzle](https://docs.guzzlephp.org/en/6.5/) for HTTP requests which is locked at version 6.2.3.
+- Also included is version 2.4.1 of the [Mustache PHP](https://github.com/bobthecow/mustache.php) library.

 ## Getting Help

-Create an issue on Github.
+Create an issue on Github with a detailed explanation of the problem:

+- Copy the entire log if you are encountering an error.
+- Include the commands issued and all the output.
+- Summary or description of what you are struggling with.